You are here

-Faculty and staff may request either a desktop or laptop computer during a new PC cycle.
-Law IT does its best to refresh computers every three years.
-If a computer is less than three years old and still under warranty, under no conditions will a new computer be approved.
+All full-time staff are provided with a desktop computer.
+Faculty may request a desktop or laptop during a new PC cycle.
+Law IT does its best to refresh computers every four years.
+If a computer is less than four years old and still under warranty, under no conditions will a new computer be approved.

 Law School IT does not support or service Faculty and Staff home/personal computers.
 We may advise you regarding new purchases and assist you in finding software and hardware vendors that offer educational discounts.
 Faculty and Staff must not ask Law IT to work on personal computer or network issues during law school hours.
 Technicians who so desire may work for additional compensation from a faculty or staff member on non-law school time.